amcd13/pfgadgets/README.md

 # pfgadgets package

-Description: This package is designed to assist in the use of python within the powerfactory environment
+Description: This package is designed to assist in the use of python within the PowerFactory environment

 ## Classes List:
 - CreateSet